Reading-Advantage-Thailand/tutor-advantage/cline_docs/projectRoadmap.md

-# Tutor Advantage Development Todo
+# Tutor Advantage Project Roadmap

+## Project Overview

+An ethical, AI-enhanced English tutoring platform combining technology-enhanced learning with transparent MLM practices, aligned with CEFR standards A1 to C2.

 ## Documentation Usage and Maintenance